ThKrypt/QualCoder/08-Coding-Images.md

 * Open the file memo of the selected file
 * Use a filter function show only those files that meet certain criteria.
 These can be from file attributes, or if files are associated with certain cases.
 (Button that displays a tag)

+## Export

+The image with coded areas can be exported to an html file.
+After opening the file in a browser, mouse hover over ocded areas shows the code name and memos.

 #  Categories and codes

 Categories are used to organise codes.
 Categories are organised hierarchically in a tree structure.
 You can move codes into categories and move categories into larger categories.
 You can move categories and codes out of their current position.
 Codes and categories can be merged by dropping a code onto a code or a category onto a category.
 Categories and codes can be assigned memos.
 Right-click on a category or code to rename.
 Right click on a code to change the color.